-In their simplest form, Digital Assets are files that contain information that exists in a digital format on your computer system.
-It’s a substitute for the ‘documents’ of old.
+The devices you use to access the aforementioned services can also be classified as digital assets.
+In their simplest form, digital assets are digital files that contain information that exists in a digital format on your computer system.
+They are a substitute for the ‘documents’ of old.

-To get a clearer understanding of the picture, let’s take a look at how Digital Assets differ from their physical counterparts
+To get a clearer understanding of what are Digital Assets, let’s take a look at they differ from their physical counterparts.

 When it comes to Digital Assets, the primary threats arise from external sources in the form of hacking.
 This can be done internally but is almost always considered an external threat.
 Being relatively new, the process of protecting them is still in the works when compared to the complex systems in place to protect physical assets.

 Tying into security, the vulnerabilities that can be targeted also vary between digital and physical assets.
 While Digital Assets are usually attacked by unseen/unknown threats hiding behind multiple layers of protection such as proxies, the threats to physical assets are much more ‘visible’ (think the robbers you see on a daily basis in the news).